 Create and enhance HDR photos with the Aurora HDR Plugin

-Aurora HDR Pro is a proprietary image-processing engine developed exclusively to help you create amazing, magical HDR photos.
+Aurora HDR photo editor is a proprietary image-processing engine developed exclusively to help you create amazing, magical HDR photos.
 Download and install it on your Mac or use a free Aurora HDR trial option before purchase.

 Launch Photoshop, open the photo and right-click on it.
 Find Macphun Software and select Aurora HDR Pro.
 Click Create HDR and Apply.